-Teeth whitening has become very popular over the last decade – who doesn’t want to flash a sparkling smile?
+Teeth whitening has become very popular over the last decade, who doesn't want to flash a sparkling smile?

-While dentists have offered professional teeth-whitening procedures for many years, the DIY market has grown rapidly.
+While dentists have offered professional teeth-whitening procedures for many years, the DIY market has grown recently and rapidly.
 In store and online there are a huge range of products, from bleaches to charcoal pastes, all promising pearly-white results.

 It all looks so easy - just brush with this funny-looking charcoal paste or chomp down into a tray of gel and before you know it, your teeth are dazzling.